EstherPhebe/odk-x-docs/odkx-src/build-app.rst

 There are several pieces of boilerplate you have to include in your own code in order to debug the files in :program:`Chrome`.

 In the default Application Designer, navigate to  :file:`app/config/tables/SkipLogic/html` and open :file:`SkipLogic_list.html`.
+Notice the following lines in :file:`<head>`

 ..
 Alternatively, if you are doing the running example, open :file:`app/config/tables/census/html/census_list.html`, which should have been automatically created for you.
 Notice the following four lines in :code:`<head>`: